 The important thing is to leave the U.S. before your grace period expires.
 If you overstay, then you might find yourself “out of status”, which could have serious repercussions on your attempts to get a visa or green card in the future.

-What Could Delay My Visa?
+What Could Delay My J-1 Visa?

 To avoid having an unnecessarily long J-1 processing time, there are some things that you should adhere to.
-For one, you should have an immigration attorney look over the DS-2019 sent by your program in order to ensure that all of the information is complete, correct, and accurate.
+For one, you should have an immigration attorney look over the DS-2019 sent by your program to ensure that all of the information is complete, correct, and accurate.
 A failure to do so could result in a petition rejection or even a denial.

 If you receive a rejection, that means that there is likely only a simple error or omission that needs to be fixed before refiling the petition.
-However, if your petition is denied, the USCIS officer did not deem your case worthy of a J-1 visa and you may have to find other means of working in the U.S.
+However, if your petition is denied, the USCIS officer did not deem your case worthy of a J-1 visa, and you may have to find other means of working in the U.S.

 Ultimately, however, an accurate processing time frame is difficult to obtain due to the fact that it heavily depends on your service center’s caseload.

-The first step toward a green card once you have your J-1 visa is to find a sponsoring employer.
-This could be the program that sponsored your J-1 visa or it could be a different employer.
-You will also need to decide which green card is the most suitable for your situation.
+For employment-based, you and the sponsor should decide which green card is the most suitable for your situation.
 If you have an advanced degree or exceptional skills, you may qualify for the EB-2.
 If you are a skilled worker, the EB-3 may fit your qualifications.

 After you have your PERM, your sponsor will file an I-140 for you.
-This form can be expedited to 15 calendar days through premium processing.
+This form can be expedited to 15 business days through premium processing.
 However, you will still be subject to your petition’s priority date, which may render premium processing useless for your case.

-Then you can choose to either adjust your status from J-1 to your new green card by filing the I-485 application (only if you are in the U.S.) or you can travel to a U.S. Consulate or Embassy in your home country to take part in a one-on-one interview with an immigration officer.
+Then you can choose to either adjust your status from J-1 to your new green card by filing the I-485 application (only if you are in the U.S.), or you can travel to a U.S. Consulate or Embassy in your home country to take part in a one-on-one interview with an immigration officer.
 Should this interview work out in your favor, you will be able to enter the U.S. as a legal permanent resident.

 J-1 Waiver Processing Time

-• Obtaining a “no objection” statement from the government of your home country.
+- Obtaining a “no objection” statement from the government of your home country.

-• Having an agency of the U.S. federal government (Interested Government Agency, or IGA) request that you stay in the U.S., usually, because you are working on a project that greatly benefits from your participation.
+- Having an agency of the U.S. federal government (Interested Government Agency, or IGA) request that you stay in the U.S., usually, because you are working on a project that greatly benefits from your participation.

-• Being able to prove that you may experience persecution should you return to your home country.
+- Being able to prove that you may experience persecution should you return to your home country.

-• Being a physician who has received an offer for a full-time position in an area that lacks medical professionals.
+- Being a physician who has received an offer for a full-time position in an area that lacks medical professionals.

 The J-1 visa waiver processing time begins with you filing an online application for your waiver recommendation.
-The amount of time your waiver application will take depends on the caseload of the USCIS service center that has received your petition and the type of statutory basis you are applying under.
+The amount of time your waiver application takes depends on the caseload of the USCIS service center that has received your petition and the type of statutory basis you are applying under.
 For example, an IGA waiver or a Persecution waiver may take longer than a No Objection waiver.
 Overall, you can expect a minimum J-1 waiver processing time of 3 to 4 months.

 Keep in mind that you can file multiple applications simultaneously if you qualify for more than one.
 That way, in case one is processed faster than the other, you can take action as soon as the first one is approved.